simondel/stryker-utrechtjs/slides/60-stryker/60-expandable.md

 ### Expendable - Other examples

-* Use the Jest test runner
+* Choose Jest, Karma, Mocha, etc
 * Choose the language of your source code
 * Transpile code before running tests